kunukn/reading-position-indicator/README.md

 # how does it work?

-It uses JS to calculate the document height and the viewport height to calculate the current position.
-The calculation is updated on scroll and resize event and the information is updated to the markup.
+It calculate heights for viewport, document and current scroll position.
+If rpiArea is used then it also uses getBoundingClientRect method to calculate dom element dimension.
+DOM updates are only applied if data has changed since last time.
+The calculation is updated on scroll and resize event and the information is updated to the DOM.

 # license